Canada - Republic of Congo Relations

 Foreign Affairs, Trade and Development Canada (DFATD)does not have bilateral programming in the Republic of Congo.
 However, the country does receive support through multilateral programs run by the African Development Bank and La Francophonie, and through DFATD’s regional programs.
 Funding is also available for small projects via the Canada Fund for Local Initiatives, managed by the Canadian Embassy in the Democratic Republic of Congo.

-In 2013-2014, the Canadian development assistance, estimated at $ 0.21 million for the Republic of Congo, essentially targeted humanitarian assistance.
+In 2013-2014, the Canadian development assistance, $ 1.66 million for the Republic of Congo, targeted humanitarian assistance.
 The main multilateral partner was the United Nations Refugees Agency.

 For more information on projects with the Republic of Congo, see DFATD’s Project Browser.